openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 ### Max minutes of basal to limit SMB to
 This is an important safety setting.
 This value determines how much SMB can be given based on the amount of basal insulin in a given time, when it is covered by COBs.

-This makes the SMB more aggressive.
-For the beginning, you should start with the default value of 30 minutes.
-After some experience, you can increase the value with 15 minutes steps and watch how these changes are affecting.
+Making this value larger allows the SMB to be more aggressive.
+You should start with the default value of 30 minutes.
+After some experience, increase the value in 15 minutes increments and observe the effects over multiple meals.

-It is recommended not to set the value higher than 90 minutes, as this would lead to a point where the algorithm might not be able to adjust a decreasing BG with 0 IE/h basal ('zero-temp').
-You should also set alarms, especially if you are still testing new settings, which warns you before running into hypos.
+It is recommended not to set the value higher than 90 minutes, as this would lead to a point where the algorithm might not be able to accommodate a decreasing BG with 0 U/h basal ('zero-temp').
+You should also set alarms, especially if you are still testing new settings, which will warn you well before a hypo.

 Default value: 30 min.

 ### Enable UAM
 With this option enabled, the SMB algorithm can recognize unannounced meals.
-This is helpful, if you forget to tell AAPS about your carbs or estimate your carbs wrong and the amount of entered carbs is wrong or if a meal with lots of fat and protein has a longer duration than expected.
-Without any carb entry, UAM can recognize fast glucose increasements caused by carbs, adrenaline, etc, and tries to adjust it with SMBs.
-This also works the opposite way: if there is a fast glucose decreasement, it can stop SMBs earlier.
+This is helpful if you forget to tell AAPS about your carbs or estimate your carbs wrong and the amount of entered carbs is wrong or if a meal with lots of fat and protein has a longer duration than expected.
+Without any carb entry, UAM can recognize fast glucose increasements caused by carbs, adrenaline, etc., and tries to adjust it with SMBs.
+This also works the opposite way: if there is a fast glucose decrease, it can stop SMBs earlier.

 **Therefore, UAM should always be activated when using SMB.**

 ### High temp-target raises sensitivity
-If you have this option enabled, the insulin sensitivity will be increased while having a temporary target over 100 mg/dl or 5.6 mmol/l.
+If you have this option enabled, the insulin sensitivity will be increased while having a temporary target above 100 mg/dl or 5.6 mmol/l.
 This means, the ISF will rise while IC and basal will decrease.
+This will effectively make AAPS less aggressive when you set a high temp target.

 ### Low temp-target lowers sensitivity
 If you have this option enabled, the insulin sensitivity will be decreased while having a temporary target lower than 100 mg/dl or 5.6 mmol/l.
 This means, the ISF will decrease while IC and basal will rise.
+This will effectively make AAPS more aggressive when you set a low temp target.

 ### Advanced Settings

 **Always use short average delta instead of simple data** If you enable this feature, AAPS uses the short average delta/blood glucose from the last 15 minutes, which is usually the average of the last three values.
-This helps AAPS to work more steady with noisy data sources like xDrip+ and Libre.
+This helps AAPS to be steadier with noisy data sources like xDrip+ and Libre.

 **Max daily safety multiplier** This is an important safety limit.
 The default setting (which is unlikely to need adjusting) is 3.
-This means that AAPS will never be allowed to set a temporary basal rate that is more than 3x the highest hourly basal rate programmed in a user’s pump.
+This means that AAPS will never be allowed to set a temporary basal rate that is more than 3x the highest hourly basal rate programmed in a user’s pump and/or profile.
 Example: if your highest basal rate is 1.0 U/h and max daily safety multiplier is 3, then AAPS can set a maximum temporary basal rate of 3.0 U/h (= 3 x 1.0 U/h).

-Default value: 3 (shouldn’t be changed unless you really need to and know, what you are doing)
+Default value: 3 (shouldn’t be changed unless you really need to and know what you are doing)

 **Current Basal safety multiplier** This is another important safety limit.
 The default setting (which is also unlikely to need adjusting) is 4.
-This means that AAPS will never be allowed to set a temporary basal rate that is more than 4x the current hourly basal rate programmed in a user’s pump.
+This means that AAPS will never be allowed to set a temporary basal rate that is more than 4x the current hourly basal rate programmed in a user’s pump and/or profile.

-Default value: 4 (shouldn’t be changed unless you really need to and know, what you are doing)
+Default value: 4 (shouldn’t be changed unless you really need to and know what you are doing)

 ***